plut/ConstructiveGeometry.jl/docs/src/meshing.md

 ``n = \min(π √{r/(2\texttt{accuracy})}, π √{1/(2\texttt{precision})}).``

 In addition, the number of sides is bounded below to always be at least 4.
+The number of sides thus increases as the square root of the radius, with an upper bound.
+With the default parameters, that upper bound is ``n=32``.